couchbase/gocbencryption/README.md

 }

-// Create the keyring and add both of these keys. keyring := gocbfieldcrypt.NewInsecureKeyring() keyring.Add(key) keyring.Add(key2)
+// Create the keyring and add both of these keys.
+// You should use a secure keyring in your application. keyring := gocbfieldcrypt.NewInsecureKeyring() keyring.Add(key) keyring.Add(key2)

-// Create two providers, one for each key.
+// Create a provider.
 // AES-256 authenticated with HMAC SHA-512.
 Requires a 64-byte key.
-// The keyID here is used by the encrypter to lookup the key from the store.
-// The key.ID returned from the store is written into the data for the field to be encrypted.
-// The key ID that was written is then used on the decrypt side to find the corresponding key from the store. provider := gocbfieldcrypt.NewAeadAes256CbcHmacSha512Provider(keyring, key1.ID) provider2 := gocbfieldcrypt.NewAeadAes256CbcHmacSha512Provider(keyring, key2.ID)
+provider := gocbfieldcrypt.NewAeadAes256CbcHmacSha512Provider(keyring)

 // Create the manager and add the providers. mgr := gocbfieldcrypt.NewDefaultCryptoManager(nil)

+// We need to create and then register encrypters.
+// The keyID here is used by the encrypter to lookup the key from the store when encrypting a document.
+// The key.ID returned from the store at encryption time is written into the data for the field to be encrypted.
+// The key ID that was written is then used on the decrypt side to find the corresponding key from the store. keyOneEncrypter := provider.EncrypterForKey(key1.ID)

 // We register the providers for both encryption and decryption.
-// The alias used here is the value which corresponds to the "encrypted" field annotation. err := mgr.RegisterEncrypter("one", provider) if err != nil {
+// The alias used here is the value which corresponds to the "encrypted" field annotation. err := mgr.RegisterEncrypter("one", keyOneEncrypter) if err != nil {
     panic(err)
 }

-err = mgr.RegisterEncrypter("two", provider2)
+err = mgr.RegisterEncrypter("two", provider.EncrypterForKey(key2.ID))
 if err != nil {
     panic(err)
 }

-// We don't need to add a default encrypter but if we do then any fields with an
+// We don't need to add a default encryptor but if we do then any fields with an
-// empty encrypted tag will use this encrypter. err = mgr.DefaultEncrypter(provider) if err != nil {
+// empty encrypted tag will use this encryptor. err = mgr.DefaultEncrypter(keyOneEncrypter) if err != nil {
     panic(err)
 }

-// We only set one decrypter as our providers both handle the same algorithm and, rather
+// We only set one decrypter per algorithm.
-// than use the key set on the provider, will use the key embedded in the field data to
+// The crypto manager will work out which decrypter to use based on the alg field embedded in the field data.
-// determine which key to fetch from the key store for decryption. err = mgr.RegisterDecrypter(provider) if err != nil {
+// The decrypter will use the key embedded in the field data to determine which key to fetch from the key store for decryption. err = mgr.RegisterDecrypter(provider.Decrypter()) if err != nil {
     panic(err)
 }